-In Iterative model, iterative process starts with a simple implementation of a small set of the software requirements and iteratively enhances the evolving versions until the complete system is implemented and ready to be deployed.
+In the Iterative model, iterative process starts with a simple implementation of a small set of the software requirements and iteratively enhances the evolving versions until the complete system is implemented and ready to be deployed.

 An iterative life cycle model does not attempt to start with a full specification of requirements.
-Instead, development begins by specifying and implementing just part of the software, which is then reviewed in order to identify further requirements.
+Instead, development begins by specifying and implementing just part of the software, which is then reviewed to identify further requirements.
 This process is then repeated, producing a new version of the software at the end of each iteration of the model.

-Iterative Model design
+Iterative Model - Design

 Iterative process starts with a simple implementation of a subset of the software requirements and iteratively enhances the evolving versions until the full system is implemented.
 At each iteration, design modifications are made and new functional capabilities are added.
 The basic idea behind this method is to develop a system through repeated cycles (iterative) and in smaller portions at a time (incremental).

 Iterative and Incremental development is a combination of both iterative design or iterative method and incremental build model for development.
-"During software development, more than one iteration of the software development cycle may be in progress at the same time." and "This process may be described as an "evolutionary acquisition" or "incremental build" approach."
+"During software development, more than one iteration of the software development cycle may be in progress at the same time."
+This process may be described as an "evolutionary acquisition" or "incremental build" approach."

-In incremental model the whole requirement is divided into various builds.
+In this incremental model, the whole requirement is divided into various builds.
 During each iteration, the development module goes through the requirements, design, implementation and testing phases.
 Each subsequent release of the module adds function to the previous release.
 The process continues till the complete system is ready as per the requirement.

-Iterative Model Application
+Iterative Model - Application

 Like other SDLC models, Iterative and incremental development has some specific applications in the software industry.
-This model is most often used in the following scenarios:
+This model is most often used in the following scenarios −

 Requirements of the complete system are clearly defined and understood.